workoholyguy/Fit-Map-Your-Workouts-on-a-Mapp-Web-App--HTML---CSS---JavaScript-/README.md

 ## Files

-* index.html: Contains the structure of the web page, including the form for adding workouts and the container for displaying the map.
+* **index.html**: Contains the structure of the web page, including the form for adding workouts and the container for displaying the map.
-* style.css: Styles the HTML elements to provide a visually appealing interface.
+* **style.css**: Styles the HTML elements to provide a visually appealing interface.
-* script.js: Implements the core functionality of the application, including event handling, data storage, and map interactions.
+* **script.js**: Implements the core functionality of the application, including event handling, data storage, and map interactions.

 ## Credits
 * The Design and Web-Site Idea Inspired by Jonas Schmedtmann